 The procedures for applying for and receiving the different reliefs vary, and we can help guide you through them.

 The European institutions have launched a number of measures, which include:

-- a €37bn investment package aimed at supporting Member States’ responses to the pandemic, SMEs, healthcare operators and companies in the most affected sectors (including hospitality and tourism); this package will also be funded by relinquishing the Commission’s obligation to request refunding of unspent pre-financing for European structural and investment funds currently held by Member States to quickly direct €25 billion to deal with the fallout of the crisis.
+- A €37bn investment package aimed at supporting Member States’ responses to the pandemic, SMEs, healthcare operators and companies in the most affected sectors (including hospitality and tourism); this package will also be funded by relinquishing the Commission’s obligation to request refunding of unspent pre-financing for European structural and investment funds currently held by Member States to quickly direct €25 billion to deal with the fallout of the crisis.
 Most of these funds will be deployed directly by the relevant Member States;

-- a relaxation of prudential rules for the banking system aimed at increasing access to credit for firms in need.
+- A relaxation of prudential rules for the banking system aimed at increasing access to credit for firms in need.

-The Commission has adopted on 19 March 2020 a new “Temporary Framework” (the “Framework”) for State aid that allows Member States to provide five types of aid to support the economy: (i) direct grants, selective tax advantages and advance payments (up to €800,000 per company), (ii) state guarantees for loans taken by companies, (iii) subsidised public loans to companies, (iv) safeguards for banks that channel State aid to the real economy and (v) flexibility to enable short-term export credit insurance.
-Within just a few days, the Commission has taken 14 State aid decisions in approving a total of 22 national measures that provide liquidity to European businesses.
-The Framework will apply to measures put in place between 1 February and 31 December 2020.
-On 27 March 2020, the Commission announced that it would extend the Framework to additional types of aid measures to support companies that develop, test and produce products to combat the coronavirus.
-The amended Framework is expected to be adopted this week.
+On 19 March 2020, the Commission adopted on 19 March 2020 a “Temporary Framework” (the “Framework”) for State aid that allows Member States to provide five types of aid to support the economy: (i) direct grants, selective tax advantages and advance payments (up to €800,000 per company), (ii) State guarantees for loans taken by companies, (iii) subsidised public loans to companies, (iv) safeguards for banks that channel State aid to the real economy and (v) flexibility to enable short-term export credit insurance.
+This was supplemented with the first amendment to the framework on 3 April 2020.
+The new amendment extends the Framework and allows Member States to give zero-interest loans and guarantees on loans that cover 100% of the risk or to provide equity.
+Member States are permitted to provide such direct aid up to the nominal value of €800,000 per company.